[Skip to Content]

 Publications (either printed or electronic) designed, written and published periodically to provide brief and timely information to target audiences while supporting an organization’s overall objectives.
 Submit three consecutive issues with the entry.

 Pamphlets, booklets or other small publications (either printed or electronic) designed to inform a target audience about an organization, product, service or issue.
-Submit one copy of the publication with the entry.
+Submit an electronic copy of the brochure or link to it on a website.

 Publications (either printed or electronic) designed to provide in-depth information about an organization or topic on a regular basis.
 Magazines typically differentiate from newsletters by the number of pages and length of articles.
 Submit three consecutive issues.

 Single-issue publications (either printed or electronic) designed for a special purpose.
 Books and other publications not eligible for consideration in other categories should be entered here.
-Submit one copy of the publication along with the entry.
+Submit an electronic copy of the publication along with the entry.

 Publications (either printed or electronic) that report on an organization’s annual performance.
-Submit one copy of the publication along with the entry.
+Submit an electronic copy of the publication along with the entry.

 Other common public relations tactics that are not otherwise listed, including public service announcements, press conferences, speeches, satellite media tours, etc.